-The Eiger and the Matterhorn are quite possibly the two most iconic mountains in the Alps.
-And they are stunning, both of them.
-The Eiger anchors the Bernese Oberland, the Swiss Alps of fairytales, a region filled with wildflowers, waterfalls, and quiet trails to remote alpine inns.
+The Eiger anchors the Bernese Oberland – the Swiss Alps of fairytales – a region filled with wildflowers, waterfalls, and quiet trails to remote alpine inns.
 The Matterhorn highlights the southern Alps, a region packed with the highest peaks in Switzerland and the best hotels in the Swiss Alps.
-We do this trip in style, with 4-star hotels and 1st class train travel.
+We do this trip in style, with private guided hikes, 4-star hotels and 1st class train travel.
 You’re going to love it.

 Your private guide is ready to explore these areas with you.
 On our private Eiger to the Matterhorn tour, you start with a fantastic inn-to-inn hike through the famous Eiger, Monch and Jungfrau region and finish with 2 luxurious nights in Zermatt, at the foot of the incomparable Matterhorn.
 You get off-the-beaten-path in the Bernese Oberland, as we take you to some of our favorite areas, and indulge in a bit of the good life along the way.
 Hiking by day, deluxe hotels, gourmet meals and a fine wine at night.
 With a private guided tour, you won’t need to worry about a thing.
 It’s the perfect combination.